coderamen666/srd-v3.5-md/basic-rules-and-legal/character-classes-ii.md

 or carrying any gear it had when it was last dismissed.
 Calling a mount is a conjuration (calling) effect.

-Should the paladin's mount die, it immediately disappears, leaving behind any equipment it was carrying.
+Should the paladin’s mount die, it immediately disappears, leaving behind any equipment it was carrying.
 The paladin may not summon another mount for thirty days or until she gains a paladin level, whichever comes first, even if the mount is somehow returned from the dead.
-During this thirty-day period, the paladin takes a --1 penalty on attack and weapon damage rolls.
+During this thirty-day period, the paladin takes a –1 penalty on attack and weapon damage rolls.

 ***Remove Disease* (Sp):** At 6th level, a paladin can produce a *remove